Main Content

 No matter what field you are in, the hunt to secure any type of grant funding has become highly competitive.
 Preparing a competitive grant proposal requires good research, careful preparation, and smooth writing.
 Through lessons and real-life examples, learn strategies and tools to help you research, prepare, and write grant applications that will give you an edge and put you on the road to funding.

-Session 2: Communicating Scope of Work Changes and Creating Effective Internal Controls on Sponsored Projects to Mitigate Risk
+Session 2: Communicating Scope of Work Changes and Creating Effective Internal Controls to Mitigate Risk

 Thursday, April 23, 2026

 During a sponsored project, it may be necessary to augment the scope of work, timeline, or budget.
-This course is designed to help participants learn how to navigate the relationship with the sponsor and engage effectively in the change process and ensure project success.
-This framework will address the importance of internal controls to provide direction for the management of sponsored projects using internal control framework that limits the potential for liability.
+This session is designed to help you learn how to navigate the relationship with the sponsor and engage effectively in the change process to ensure project success.
+This framework will address the importance of internal controls to provide direction for the management of sponsored projects and to limit potential for liability.

 Session 3: Best Practices for Documenting Grant Impact and Success